 To operate effectively, trains require the expertise of several highly skilled technicians working collaboratively.
 Under normal circumstances, there are safeguards in place that help prevent one employee’s mistake from causing a catastrophe.
 If multiple errors occur close in time, safeguards may fail to keep operations in order.

-Human error on the part of the engineers and technicians that inspect and maintain trains before clearing them for operation may also contribute to causing an accident.
+Human error on the part of the engineers and technicians who inspect and maintain trains before clearing them for operation may also contribute to causing an accident.

 With trains, proper maintenance and repair require highly specialized skills.
-If a few out of place screws go unnoticed or a cracked engine piston is neglected, an accident may occur.
+If a few out-of-place screws go unnoticed or a cracked engine piston is neglected, an accident may occur.
 Equipment failure, too, can be more complicated than it seems.
-Modern trains are remarkably complex machines that require multiple systems working together harmoniously to ensure safe operations.
+Modern trains are remarkably complex machines requiring multiple systems working harmoniously to ensure safe operations.

 An accident may result from equipment failure if only a few gears fail to stay in sync.
 Beyond the train itself, to operate smoothly, these machines require that external mechanisms, such as switchboards and electronic signals, function properly.

-Despite years of experience among mechanics and technicians, equipment defects may be undetectable by visual inspection.
+Despite years of experience among mechanics and technicians, visual inspection may make equipment defects undetectable.
 For example, a hairline fracture in the center of a metal gear may go unnoticed until the crack becomes more pronounced or the entire gear shatters under pressure.

 Train accidents can happen almost anywhere, although they most commonly occur at unmarked railroad crossings.
 Railroad crossing accidents may happen when a train strikes an automobile that tried to “beat” the train across the tracks.